May 10, 2021

 DOXA Documentary Film Festival

 NFB's queer documentary, Someone Like Me, follows a gay Ugandan asylum seeker, Drake, as he struggles to find a sense of freedom and independence within his new local community.
-Subjects include a varied assortment of eleven strangers (called "the circle") connected to Rainbow Refugee, a non-profit group matching LGBTQ+ asylum claimants with Canadian sponsors, as they try to help his resettlement.
+Subjects include a varied assortment of eleven strangers (called "the circle") connected to Rainbow Refugee, a non-profit group matching LGBTQIA+ asylum claimants with Canadian sponsors, as they try to help his resettlement.

 Filmed throughout Vancouver before and during the pandemic and told through an outsider lens, directors Sean Horlor and Steve J. Adams provide a compelling portrait of being queer in Canada as both a native and foreigner.
 This includes all the disagreements and passive-aggressiveness within many of its communities’ subcultures as many in the circle quickly fall off.
 It’s a very personal journey beyond sexual identity captured through different perspectives in refreshingly blunt ways.